xHeXifx/LANControl/README.md

 | `/api/status` | GET | Returns the API status |
 | `/api/lock` | GET | Calls the user32.dll to lock the PC. |

-## Notifactions and logging
+## Notifications and logging

 Each api route calls to discords webhooks when used, your webhook url gets set in the .env and states what IP called the route.

-2 seperate logs are stored.
+2 separate logs are stored.

 **LANControl.log** in the files location stores detailed logs on pretty much everything from the server spinning up to routes being called.